yidea/underscore.powerpack/README.md

 Powerpack for underscore, made some addon to the pack which found useful in projects

 TODO:
-- add back mocha test env
+- add back mocha test env, more unit tests